BestTimesToVisit.com Logo

 Taxis and Ride-Sharing Apps

-Taxis are readily available throughout Valparaíso, especially in tourist areas and the port.
-Ride-sharing apps like Uber and Cabify also operate here and can be a convenient option, particularly for longer distances or late at night.
+Taxis are readily available, especially in tourist areas and the city center.
+Ride-sharing apps like Uber and Cabify also operate here and can be a convenient option, particularly late at night or when carrying luggage.

 Colectivos